Liebeck v. McDonald's Restaurants: Trial

-The Liebeck case trial took place from August 8 to 17, 1994, before New Mexico District Court Judge Robert H. Scott.
+The trial took place from August 8 to 17, 1994, before New Mexico District Court Judge Robert H. Scott.
 During the case, Liebeck's attorneys discovered that McDonald's required franchisees to hold coffee at 180–190 F. Liebeck's attorneys argued that coffee should never be served hotter than 140 F, and that a number of other establishments served coffee at a substantially lower temperature than McDonald's.
 The attorneys presented evidence that coffee they had tested all over the city was served at a temperature at least 20 °F (11 °C) lower than McDonald's coffee.
-They also presented the jury with expert testimony that 190 F coffee may produce third-degree burns (where skin grafting is necessary) in about three seconds and 180 F coffee may produce such burns in about twelve to fifteen seconds.
+They also presented the jury with expert testimony that 190 F coffee may produce third-degree burns (where skin grafting is necessary) in about three seconds and 180 F coffee may produce such burns in about 12 to 15 seconds.
 Lowering the temperature to 160 F would increase the time for the coffee to produce such a burn to 20 seconds.
 Liebeck's attorneys argued that these extra seconds could provide adequate time to remove the coffee from exposed skin, thereby preventing many burns.

 McDonald's claimed that the reason for serving such hot coffee in its drive-through windows was that those who purchased the coffee typically were commuters who wanted to drive a distance with the coffee; the high initial temperature would keep the coffee hot during the trip.
 However, it came to light that McDonald's had carried out research finding that customers intend to consume the coffee immediately while driving.
+Another of McDonald's reasons for serving such hot coffee is advice from consultants that high temperatures are necessary in brewing to fully extract the flavor.

-Other documents obtained from McDonald's showed that from 1982 to 1992 the company had received more than 700 reports of people burned by McDonald's coffee to varying degrees of severity, and had settled claims arising from scalding injuries for more than $500,000.
+Other documents showed that, from 1982 to 1992, McDonald's had received more than 700 reports of people burned by McDonald's coffee to varying degrees of severity, and had settled claims arising from scalding injuries for more than $500,000.
 McDonald's quality control manager, Christopher Appleton, testified that this number of injuries was insufficient to cause the company to evaluate its practices.
 He argued that all foods hotter than 130 °F constituted a burn hazard, and that restaurants had more pressing dangers to worry about.
 The plaintiffs argued that Appleton conceded that McDonald's coffee would burn the mouth and throat if consumed when served.